Lange Wapper

 Lange Wapper is a Flemish folkloric character.
 He is a legendary giant and trickster whose folk tales were told especially in the city of Antwerp and its neighbouring towns, but similar tales are also prominent in other Flemish cities.

+Origin

 His origin and character within folklore may be as follows.
 In a parsley bed, a farmer found a red cabbage that was so big it could not fit in a cauldron.
 Feeling the vegetable, he found himself stroking the head of a baby.
 Because he could not care for the child, it was adopted by a family living in Antwerp.
 The child grew to be a strong, sensible boy who helped those in need.
 One day he saved an old woman from drowning in the Scheldt river, and she gave him the ability to make himself big or small.
 Because he preferred to appear in his tall form, he gained the nickname Lange Wapper.
 He would disguise himself as a child to receive breastmilk to drink, would vex drunkards, and would cheat children in games.
 His bleating laughter frightened the general public, who began to call him “water devil”.